taocpp/PEGTL/doc/Parse-Tree.md

 * by default is *complete*, with one tree node for every successfully matched rule,
   * with an optional *selection* to only generate nodes for a chosen subset of rules;
 * by default uses the included tree node class that stores all pertinent information,
-  * but can be also be used with a customis tree node class that adheres to certain rules;
+  * but can also be used with a custom tree node class that adheres to certain rules;
 * and supports on-the-fly tree transformations; some of the more common ones are included.

 > The parse tree / AST part of the PEGTL is currently in active development and serves as a prove-of-concept, expect changes at any time.
 Try it out, experiment with it, and most importantly let us know what you think of it.
 We need **your** feedback!